erkyrath/cheapglk/README.txt

 * Version History

-###:
+1.0.6###:
     Added support for a "debug console".
-If -D option is given, lines beginning with "/" are considered debug commands.
+If the -D option is given, lines beginning with "/" are considered debug commands.
+(This is not interesting unless the interpreter is compiled with debug support.)

 1.0.5:
     Text-mode Unicode file streams are now read and written in UTF-8.